 Climate Action and Advancing Health Equity

-These āwin-winā strategies include active transportation, urban and community greening, compact development and mixed-use zoning, consumption of locally-grown produce, and affordable, healthy, and energy-efficient housing.
+Along with āaffordable, healthy, and energy-efficient housing, other examples of āwin-winā strategies include active transportation, urban forestry and community greening, compact development and mixed-use zoning, and consumption of locally-grown produce.
 The health benefits of these strategies can include reductions in obesity, chronic diseases, respiratory illnesses, and injury, and improved community cohesion and mental health (see Table 1).

-small businesses, sustainable and inclusive business practices, policies that reduce
+small businesses; sustainable and inclusive business practices; policies that reduce

-income inequality, fair and accountable public institutions | - āIncrease access to resources and opportunities
+income inequality; fair and accountable public institutions | - āIncrease access to resources and opportunities

 - Promote equity and just transition